-Proofpoint has an end-to-end solution to help your organization address BEC threats, which are sophisticated and use multiple tactics and channels.
-Visit our email fraud defense page to learn more—and take our free assessment to gauge your organization’s preparedness for these attacks.
+Proofpoint has an end-to-end solution to help your organisation address BEC threats, which are sophisticated and use multiple tactics and channels.
+Visit our email fraud defence page to learn more—and take our free assessment to gauge your organisation’s preparedness for these attacks.

 Keep on reading—there’s more to learn

 Today’s threat landscape is dynamic and complex, and to keep pace, security pros need to stay on top of the latest industry research.
 So, in addition to reviewing the latest DBIR report from Verizon, we encourage you to check out these resources from Proofpoint: